DevilDante88/MyCogs/docs/OSX/README.md

 Compiling
 -------------------------------------

-Copy the file buildozer.spec (from this repository folder) inside the project folder
+Copy the file mycogs.spec (from this folder repository) inside the project folder.
+Then:

-	cd /path/to/MyCogs/folder
+	cd PyInstaller-2.1
-	buildozer -v android debug
+	kivy pyinstaller.py MyCogs/mycogs.spec

 this process will take about 10 minutes depending on your internet connection.
 If all works good, the terminal output should say you that the file MyCogs-1.2.0.debug.apk